What's next for the UK as Queen Elizabeth II laid to rest – KION546

 What’s next for the UK as Queen Elizabeth II laid to rest

-LONDON (AP) — The death of Queen Elizabeth II has triggered a tightly choreographed series of ceremonial and constitutional steps, as Britain undergoes a period of national mourning and heralds the reign of King Charles III.
-A 10-day plan code-named Operation London Bridge covers arrangements for the queen’s final journey to London and state funeral.
-The queen’s coffin will be taken Sunday from Balmoral Castle to Edinburgh.
-It will lie in state in St. Giles Cathedral and on Tuesday it will be flown to London.
-On Wednesday will go to Parliament, where the queen will lie in state for four days before her state funeral on Monday, Sept.
-19 at Westminster Abbey in London.
+LONDON (AP) — The death of Queen Elizabeth II has triggered a tightly choreographed series of ceremonial and constitutional steps, as Britain undergoes a national mourning and heralds the reign of King Charles III.
+A 10-day plan code-named Operation London Bridge covered arrangements for the queen’s final journey to London and state funeral.
+On Tuesday, the queen’s coffin is to be flown from Scotland to Buckingham Palace in London.
+On Wednesday the coffin will be taken to Westminster Hall.
+There the queen will lie in state for four days before her state funeral on Sept.
+19 at Westminster Abbey.